CagataySonmez/Android-for-Beginners/README.md

 # Android for Beginners

 This repository is prepared for the 'Android for Beginners' training sessions.
-There are 6 sessions in this training.
+There are 7 sessions in this training.

 * Java for C/C++ Programmers
 * Introduction to Android Programming I - Fundemental Concepts
 * Introduction to Android Programming II - Hello World Application
 * Introduction to Android Native Development Kit (NDK)
+* Introduction to Android WebView for Web Applications
 * Introduction to Android UI and Resource Structure
 * Introduction to MVC with RecyclerView